-If you’re going to be in downtown Bangkok today, you might want to avoid the Ratchprasong area of town.
-That’s because there’s going to be a huge red shirt rally at Ratchprasong commemorating the 3rd anniversary of the army crackdown of red shirt protests in which almost 100 people died, including several foreign journalists.
+If you are going to be in downtown Bangkok today, you might want to avoid the Ratchprasong area of town.
+That is because there is going to be a large red shirt rally at Ratchprasong commemorating the 3rd anniversary of the army crackdown of red shirt protests in which almost 100 people died, including several foreign journalists.

 More than 50,000 red shirts will likely be at the Ratchprasong rally, along with TV cameras and many, many curious bystanders.

 You can easily get there on Bangkok’s BTS sky train.
 Just get off at Chidlom station.
-You won’t be able to miss the rally as you’ll immediately see the sea of red shirts.
+Of course, you won’t be able to miss the rally as you will immediately see the sea of red shirts.